U.S. Physiatry Leadership

 Jose L. Vargas, M.D. is a board certified physiatrist and internist.
 He completed his training in Physical Medicine & Rehabilitation in Atlanta, Georgia at Emory University in 2004.
 Prior to that, he had completed a residency in Internal Medicine in New York City at Cabrini Medical Center where he also served as the Chief Resident.
 He has served on the Medical Advisory Boards of RehabCare in St. Louis, Missouri and Preferred Care of Plano, Texas.
 Dr. Vargas is currently the Medical Director of West Gables Rehabilitation Hospital in Miami, Florida where he has served in that capacity since 2005.
 Dr. Vargas has focused his practice on inpatient rehabilitation and post-acute rehabilitation in skilled nursing facilities.

-Jose L. Vargas, M.D. serves as Chief Medical Officer of U.S. Physiatry.
+Jose L. Vargas, M.D. serves as CEO and Chief Medical Officer of U.S. Physiatry.
 He is a board certified physiatrist and internist.
 He completed his training in Physical Medicine & Rehabilitation in Atlanta, Georgia at Emory University in 2004.
 Prior to that, he had completed a residency in Internal Medicine in New York City at Cabrini Medical Center where he also served as the Chief Resident.
 He has served on the Medical Advisory Boards of RehabCare in St. Louis, Missouri and Preferred Care of Plano, Texas.
 Dr. Vargas is currently the Medical Director of West Gables Rehabilitation Hospital in Miami, Florida where he has served in that capacity since 2005.
 Dr. Vargas has focused his practice on inpatient rehabilitation and post-acute rehabilitation in skilled nursing facilities.

 Charlotte H. Smith, M.D., a board certified physiatrist, serves as Chief Clinical Officer of U.S. Physiatry.
 In that capacity, she has overall responsibility for clinical protocol development and physician training.
 She is also the Medical Director of Transitionsfor Kindred Seattle Integrated Market in Seattle, where she is involved in developing a continuum of care with 4 Kindred post-acute facilities and 3 healthcare networks.
 An Austin native, Dr. Smith received her medical school and residency training at Baylor College of Medicine in Houston and returned to Austin to begin her private practice in 1990, working with several healthcare networks in leadership roles.
 She sub-specializes in Spinal Cord Injury Medicine and Neurorehabilitation, with a particular interest in transitions of care in the post-acute setting.
 She has been involved in teaching and research in conjunction with the University of Texas Southwestern, the University of Texas Medical Branch Austin, and the University of Washington programs.
 Dr. Smith is a member of the American Academy of Physical Medicine & Rehabilitation, the American Medical Association, and the American Hospital Association, serving on the Governing Council for AHA Rehabilitation and Post-acute Care.
 She has received awards for clinical excellence and lectures frequently about various rehabilitation topics, sports medicine, practice management, workers compensation, ethics and other issues.